near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 the instruction counter on every instruction during translation by QEMU's JIT, TCG.
 We activate counting when specific Linux syscall
 (currently, 0 aka sys_read) is executed with the certain arguments (file descriptor argument == 0xcafebabe or 0xcafebabf).
 On start event we clear instruction counter, on stop event we stop counting and return counted instructions into the buffer provided to read syscall.
-As result, NEAR benchmark will know the exact instruction counter passeed between two moments and this value is the pure function of Docker image used, Rust compiler version and the NEAR implementation and is fully reproducible.
+As result, NEAR benchmark will know the exact instruction counter passed between two moments and this value is the pure function of Docker image used, Rust compiler version and the NEAR implementation and is fully reproducible.

 ## Usage